bratpeki/modern-milkytracker-guide/docs/fx.md

 Alters note pitch up and down in the range of a full tone.
 Starts by going down.

-The last parameter is remembered, for the note currently being played.

 ### 7xy Tremolo